 If you’re looking to find out should waffle batter be thick or thin, you aren’t alone – because many people aren’t sure if they’ve got the right consistency, especially when they’re just learning how to make waffles.

 Regular waffle batter shouldn’t be runny like water or oil, but not as thick as dough, either.
 When poured it should move slowly, but readily, with a consistency like that of honey.
-However, traditional yeast-leavened Brussels waffles are more like a soft bread dough that needs to be pressed into the waffle maker’s grid plates.
+However, traditional yeast-leavened Brussels waffles are more like soft bread dough that needs to be pressed into the waffle maker’s grid plates.

-Of course, the thing that’s going to affect the consistency most significantly is the ingredients in waffle batter, so let’s look at what you can do to get the right texture.
+Of course, the thing that’s going to affect the consistency most significantly is the ingredients in the waffle batter, so let’s look at what you can do to get the right texture.

 First, we’re going to look at how to tell if your batter is too thick or thin, and then we’re going to look at how you can solve the problem if your batch ends up being the wrong consistency.

 Should Waffle Batter Be Thicker Than Pancake Batter?

 Waffle batter and pancake batter have a lot in common, so if you’re a pro pancake chef, you might be wondering whether your skills are transferable.
 They have a lot of the same ingredients and a similar cooking method, after all.